This story was first published in August 2005

 Information courtesy of: Sergeant K. Jorge,

-This warning email has been circulating continuously for several years.
+This warning message has been circulating continuously via email and social media since at least 2005.
 Although it may sound plausible, the information in the message is inaccurate and misleading.

 In years past, existing software would prompt the user (employee) for information input.
 If the employee was unaware of hotel policy dictating that such information NOT be entered, it could have ended up on the card in error.